-A scholarship in the amount of \$250 per semester is made available by The Cooper Tire and Rubber Company to an outstanding Senior majoring in the College of Business Administration.
+Two scholarships in the amount of \$125 per semester are made available by The Cooper Tire and Rubber Company to two outstanding Seniors majoring in the College of Business Administration.
 Applicants will be judged on the basis of likelihood of success in business, scholarship, personality, and performance records at the University as manifested by campus and extra-curricular activities, and personal conditions.
 The award for the second semester is contingent upon satisfactory scholarship and performance during the first semester.
 Applications for this scholarship may be obtained from the Dean's Office, College of Business Administration.